 The covid-19 pandemic and lockdown has pushed venues to enhance their products and services to cater for hybrid events.
 These include everything from semi-permanent virtual studios to upgrading the venue team’s technical knowledge.

 This enables event organisers to focus on the marketing and audience engagement strategy.
-And, you know, building a hybrid event.
+And, you know, building event content for a hybrid event.
 COVID has also given us the opportunity to re-evaluate the best ways to deliver content.
 Topics that were on-stage talks in the past became more impactful when virtual and hybrid events would present them as a virtual workshop.

 Hybrid events put creativity and engineering to test, challenging Content and Ops Directors alike.
 The format proved to bring a lot of new opportunities that are not achievable at live events.

-It’s a common belief that the pandemic was the worst that could have happened to the event industry.
+It’s a common belief that the pandemic was the worst that could have happened to the event organizers.
 But look at it from a different perspective.
 It enabled us to explore previously underestimated formats like hybrid and live stream further and in greater detail.
 Which in turn became something that has forced the industry to think and come up with new solutions.

 To us, the rise of virtual and hybrid events has become a great opportunity to showcase our expertise.